header_slot_prep

 They edit out losses.
 But, that’s okay.

-Here’s why.
 Slot videos are meant as entertainment.
-Hollywood movies end on a happy note.
-No one ever flubs a line.
-It’s the same idea.
+Hollywood movies always end on a happy note.
+No one ever flubs a line or has a hair out of place.
+It’s with slot videos.

 You can, but don’t get your hopes up.